Brake fade: Fade in self-assisting brakes

 Various brake designs such as band brakes and many drum brakes are self-assisting: when the brake is applied, some of the braking force feeds back into the brake mechanism to further self-apply the brake.
 This is called "positive feedback" or "self-servo".
 Self-assist reduces the input force needed to apply the brake, but exaggerates fade, since a reduction in pad friction material height or thickness also reduces pad force.
 In contrast, for a brake without self-assist, such as a conventional disc brake, a loss of pad friction material does not change the pad force, so there is no necessary loss in the brake torque reaction for a given amount of input force.

-The self-assist mechanism affects the water pump and the amount of fade.
+The self-assist mechanism affects the brake pump and the amount of fade.
 For example, the Ausco Lambert and Murphy brakes have self-assist roughly proportional to pad friction, so total braking is reduced as roughly the square of the loss in friction.
 Many other self-assist designs, such as band brakes and many common drum brakes, have exponential self-assist, described by $e^{\mu \theta}$, where $e$ is the natural logarithm base, $\mu$ is the coefficient of friction between shoes and drum, and $\theta$ is the angle of engagement between shoes and drum.
 A small change in friction causes an exponential change in self assist.
 In many common brakes, a slight increase in friction can lead to wheel lockup with even light application.
 For example, on damp mornings, drum brakes can lock on first application, skidding to a stop even after the brake pedal has been released.
 Conversely, a slight decrease in friction can lead to severe brake fade.